askoufis/clean-code-presentation/slides.md

 - Formats your code according to specific rules
 - Enforce consistent style
 - Consistency trumps personal preference
-- In the JavaScript/TypeScript ecosystem [Prettier](https://prettier.io/) is the commonly use code formatter
+- In the JavaScript/TypeScript ecosystem [Prettier](https://prettier.io/) is the commonly used code formatter

 </v-clicks>